Compare Cheap Tradesman Insurance Quotes

 Types of tradesman insurance

 Depending on your trade, the specifications of the cover may vary.
-Most tradesman insurance policies will be based around key types of policy:
+Most tradesman insurance policies will be based on key types of policy:

 Public liability cover – This protects tradesmen against claims made by members of the public.
 The insurance usually covers legal and compensation costs in the event of injury or death of a third party.
 Damage to third party property incurred as part of your business trading is also covered.